wbcomdesigns/buddypress-group-moderation/README.md

 You can configure the plugin by navigating to "BuddyPress → Pending Groups" and clicking on the "Settings" button.
 Available settings include:

 - **Auto-approve admin groups**: When enabled, groups created by site administrators are automatically approved
-- **Hide pending groups**: When enabled, pending groups are set to hidden status until approved
 - **Send email notifications**: When enabled, email notifications are sent in addition to BuddyPress on-site notifications

 ## Usage